Reading time: 18 min.

 1. Red light therapy can burn your scalp

 The devices used for LLLT never emit enough heat to cause any damage to your skin.
 The most you may feel is some soothing warmth, which should not cause discomfort.
+If you are experiencing a burning sensation while using a home red light therapy device, turn it off immediately, as it might be counterfeit and potentially harmful to you.

 2. Red light therapy is pseudoscience

-While there are many snake-oil treatments out in the world, the effects of red light therapy on your hair are scientifically proven.
+While there are many snake oil treatments out in the world, the effects of red light therapy on your hair are scientifically proven.
 Numerous studies conducted on thousands of people in total have found that after 3-6 months of sessions, this type of LLLT does indeed stimulate an increase in hair thickness and density [6][7][8].

 3. Red light therapy changes your hair colour